wombleton/gitlaw-nz/acts/D/Door to Door Sales Act 1967.md

     (4) On conviction of any person of an offence under subsection (2) the court may make an order for the redelivery by the person of the goods to which the agreement relates.

+    Section 14(1): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 14(2): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 14(2A): inserted, on 1 April 1974, by section 6 of the Door to Door Sales Amendment Act 1973 (1973 No 42).

-##### 15 Time for laying information
+##### 15 Time for filing charging document

-*   Notwithstanding anything in [section 14][32] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 2 years after the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][33] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 2 years after the date on which the offence was committed.

+    Section 15: replaced, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 Application